As Trademark holder, Open Source Matters has to protect its trademark from misuse.

 This policy is applicable to all newly requested and registered domain names that include one of the Joomla!
 Trademarks, including any of the current and the future TLDs (e.g. joomla.by, joomla.place, joomla.cafe, joomla.yoga, etc.)

-The goal is to help the "domain user" remain complaint, and a reasonable amount of time will be provided for the "domain user" to come into compliance.
-In the event that Open Source Matters has not been able to connect with the "domain user" after trying at least two different means and has waited no less than 30 days, or in the event that the "domain user" fails to attain compliance, Open Source Matters may exercise their right to take over the domain and shut down the site.
+The goal is to help the 'domain user' remain complaint, and a reasonable amount of time will be provided for the 'domain user’ to come into compliance.
+In the event that Open Source Matters has not been able to connect with the 'domain user' after trying at least two different means and has waited no less than 30 days, or in the event that the 'domain manager' fails to attain compliance, Open Source Matters may exercise their right to take over the domain and shut down the site.